What is Grief and How Do You Deal with It?

 One of the ways people are able to find their new normal is by having meaningful rituals.
 Unfortunately, most people do have these rituals built into their family culture, and will need help creating them.

 The most universal symptom of grief is the deep sadness that comes after an important loss.
-Feelings of emptiness, despair, yearning, feeling lost, deep sadness, and loneliness are natural but can be very distressing.
+Feelings of emptiness, despair, yearning, feeling lost, guilty, deep sadness, and loneliness are natural but can be very distressing.
 Tears is one form that sadness can take but tears can also mean many things.
 Even though sadness is probably the first thing that comes to mind when we think of loss, we work hard to avoid it.
 Grief counseling can help a person connect with their heartache and become better aware of their defenses against painful emotions.

 Often the loss of someone or something can leave us feeling angry or resentful.
 Anger is a normal part of grief and most experienced when we feel powerless.
 Powerlessness, fear, and anger can be distressing and we often attempt to rid ourselves of these painful emotions through blame.
 For many, working through grief is an exercise in forgiveness and letting go of what we cannot control.
 If a person’s anger becomes disruptive to their relationships or work, it’s important for them to seek professional help.